 - Mustard: You can use yellow mustard or Dijon mustard.
 Whatever you have on hand is just fine.
 In a pinch, you could also use dry mustard powder as well.

-- Ketchup: Ketchup is another ingredient where you will tend to see a lot of unnecessary sugars added.
+- Ketchup: Ketchup is another ingredient that tends to add a lot of unnecessary sugars.
 Once again, I use Primal Kitchen's ketchup, since they do not add sugar.

 - Pinto Beans: Look for organic pinto beans in water.
 There should be no other ingredients added!